Cognitive Foundations

 Second edition

-Revisions to first edition version: Content added to “What is Language”, “Linguistic Diversity”, and “Language Acquisition” sections from source: Anderson, C., Bjorkman, B., Denis, D., Doner, J., Grant, M., Sanders, N., & Taniguchi, A. (2022).
-Essentials of Linguistics, 2nd edition. eCampusOntario.
+Second edition revisions by Catherine Arnett: Edited for clarity and restructured throughout.
+Citations and context updated.
+Figures added.
+“Language and Thought” section added.
+Original writing added throughout.
+Content added to “What is Language”, “Linguistic Diversity”, and “Language Acquisition” sections from source: Anderson, C., Bjorkman, B., Denis, D., Doner, J., Grant, M., Sanders, N., & Taniguchi, A. (2022).
+Essentials of Linguistics, 2nd edition. eCampusOntario., licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License, except where otherwise noted.

 Cover photo by Sushil Nash on Unsplash.